Remèdes rapides et naturels contre les reflux gastriques

 Drink coconut water

-Coconut water is rich in electrolytes and can help balance acid levels in the stomach, which can help relieve acid reflux.
+Coconut water is rich in electrolytes and can help balance acidity levels in the stomach, which can help relieve acid reflux.

 Do breathing and relaxation exercises